GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-criteria-09.md

 ---

 <H2 id="acquisition-and-procurement">Acquisition and Procurement</H2>
-<p>Questions in this section ask about your agency's level of inclusion of ICT accessibility in procurement lifecycle processes.
-If your agency does not procure ICT, release solicitations, or  participate in development of business needs, please select N/A as needed.</p>
+<p>Questions in this section ask about your reporting entity's level of inclusion of ICT accessibility in procurement lifecycle processes.
+If your reporting entity does not procure ICT, release solicitations, or participate in development of business needs, please select N/A as needed.</p>

 <!-- Expand/Collapse All "Understanding" Content -->
 <div class="margin-y-3 margin-x-1">